top of page

 Medical RP-PEMF: less unnecessary stimulation, more control.

-Unlike conventional medical PEMF approaches that often try to “push harder” (higher exposure, frequencies, duty cycles, and stronger fields) to squeeze out effect, medical RP-PEMF is designed to work more efficiently and effectively through recovery-primed timing.
+Unlike conventional medical PEMF approaches that often try to “push harder” (higher exposure, frequencies, duty cycles, and stronger fields) to squeeze out or force out the effect, medical RP-PEMF is designed to work more efficiently and effectively through recovery-primed timing.
 Because we focus on when stimulation is delivered (only when activation is highly effective), not on brute force, we can operate with lower B while keeping stimulation purposeful and controlled.

 Wellness RP-PEMF: In Wellness mode, LOREM X uses very low magnetic flux density (typical B ≈ 2 µT) to support a gentle, relaxation-oriented wellness experience.